- Defining an unalterable data file

 A runtime error occurs if one of these functions or features is used.

 is used to check whether one or all records found in an unalterable data file have not been modified (with an hexadecimal editor for example).
 Caution: An altered record can be read (if the header is not altered).

 The automatic modification of data files is not allowed.
 When a new application version contain an evolution of structure of records found in an unalterable HFSQL data files, this application version will have to:

 - manage the archiving of data file in its earlier format,

 - create a new data file with the new structure.

-: An application can see the data found in a HFSQL data file of earlier structure by using HCheckStructure
+: An application can see the data from an HFSQL data file in an earlier structure by using HCheckStructure

 mode.
 If the change of structure makes the file incompatible, you will have the ability to use the archived file in its earlier format with the new application after the call to HDeclareExternal